cloudhead/toto/README.md

 introduction
 ------------

 toto is a git-powered, minimalist blog engine for the hackers of Oz.
-The engine weights around ~200 sloc at its worse.
+The engine weights around ~300 sloc at its worse.
 There is no toto client, at least for now; everything goes through git.

 philosophy
 ----------

 Everything that can be done better with another tool should be, but one should not have too much pie to stay fit.
+In other words, toto does away with web frameworks or DSLs such as sinatra, and is built right on top of **rack**.
+There is no database or ORM either, we use plain text files.
+Toto was designed to be used with a reverse-proxy cache, such as [Varnish](http://varnish-cache.org).
+This makes it an ideal candidate for [heroku](http://heroku.com).

 how it works
 ------------